 Supporting the work of the skilled and talented artists, Bay6 Gallery And Studios is an initiative for providing the much needed spaces for exhibiting art work.
 The art enthusiast is treated to a sight that is novel and aesthetically appealing.
 Paintings that display not just different ways of viewing the world but also add laughter and insight into the mind of the beholder.
 The art shop within provides a number art materials to people with an interest in the field.
 For further information, log on to their website.

 The location is a secret, the events happening there are more or less underground yet exceedingly interesting, if this is what gets you curious, log on to their website and get a glimpse of the genre of happenings they deal in.
-The place is rumored to have 7500 square feet (697 square meters) of industrially-chic, reclaimed decor that were once a part of a notorious sex toy factory.
+The place is rumored to have 7500 square feet (697 square meters) of industrially-chic, reclaimed decor.
 Avant-garde art exhibitions, underground acoustic events and such fit in perfectly with this mystical place.